Samir-Sell/Road_Construction_Mapping/tutorial.md

 This tutorial will be an introduction to using Geopandas and Matplotlib to automate data download, data cleaning, basic analysis and map making.
 A basic understanding of Python, Python interpreters and Python module download will be assumed in this tutorial.

 The data for this tutorial is hosted on
 Open Ottawa and can be found here: https://open.ottawa.ca/datasets/construction-road-resurfacing-watermain-sewer-multi-use-pathways-bike-lanes/data?geometry=-76.197%2C45.274%2C-75.675%2C45.359&page=9.
 It has an application programming interface (API) which will also us to make requests to download data.
+Ensure to view the data tab on the City of Ottawa website.
+Explore a few pages and get familliar with the data.
+Pay special attention to the TARGETED_START date as this is the row we will be primarily dividing our validated data by.
+Additionally, take a look at the STATUS column and see if you can find a row that contains a NOTAVAIL value.
+When working with data, it is always important to become familiar with the data.
+Keep an eye out for any data that has missing values.

 Additionally, we will be using this geojson as a reference layer for our maps: https://open.ottawa.ca/datasets/wards-2010

 ***